oyindonesia/fe-charts/README.md

 Once Helm has been set up correctly, add the repo as follows:

-  helm repo add fe-charts https://oyindonesia.github.io/fe-charts
+  helm repo add <alias> https://oyindonesia.github.io/fe-charts

 If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.
-You can then run `helm search repo fe-charts` to see the charts.
+You can then run `helm search repo
+<alias>` to see the charts.

 To install the <chart-name> chart:

-    helm install my-fe-charts fe-charts
+    helm install my-<chart-name> <alias>/<chart-name>

 To uninstall the chart:

-    helm delete my-fe-charts
+    helm delete my-<chart-name>